 Even if the plaintiff finds another doctor or qualified expert to support their claims, the defendant will counter that with his or her own expert witness.

-If you are able to find medical malpractice attorney to take your case and get an expert opinion to support your claims, your chances of getting some compensation for your malpractice claim are very good.
+If you can find medical malpractice attorney to take your case and get an expert opinion to support your claims, your chances of getting some compensation for your malpractice claim are very good.

 Statistically, around 7 out of 10 medical malpractice claims result in financial compensation to the plaintiff.